 Court watchers have reported that out of 350 D-Bonds issued in the first month of the order, 110 were in amounts higher than what defendants stated they could afford.
 The Chief Judge said that judges may impose higher money bail amounts if they believe that defendants can afford more than they claim.
-Also are the countries of t
+143

 As with prior statements, it is impossible to evaluate the effectiveness of policy changes in bond court without full data.
-The Chief Judge has said that data will be tracked and shared with Cook County stakeholders for purposes of evaluating the new order, but has not indicated that any data will be released to the public.144
+The Chief Judge has said that data will be tracked and shared with Cook County stakeholders for purposes of evaluating the new order, but has not indicated that any data will be released to the public.
+144